Rudy Giuliani and Sidney Powell have disappeared from Fox airwaves

 Dobbs, meanwhile, had promoted Powell’s last appearance by calling her florid claims of a global conspiracy involving the election-technology companies a “cyber Pearl Harbor,” writing that she “reveals groundbreaking new evidence indicating our Presidential election came under massive cyber-attack orchestrated with the help of Dominion, Smartmatic, and foreign adversaries.”

 In response, Fox aired a segment attempting to correct misinformation about Smartmatic on the shows that were mentioned in the letter.
 On Dec.
-20, a law firm representing Dominion Voting System, another voting technology company that had been criticized on Fox, sent legal preservation letters to Bartiromo, Dobbs and Hannity.
+20, a law firm representing Dominion Voting Systems, another voting-technology company that had been criticized on Fox, sent legal preservation letters to Bartiromo, Dobbs and Hannity.
 The network has not aired any segment responding to the legal threat from Dominion.

 While Giuliani remains a member of the president’s legal team, his name has almost disappeared from Fox’s airwaves.
 At the peak of his influence, as a key member of the Trump 2020 efforts to overturn the election, Giuliani was mentioned 324 times on Fox News or Fox Business Network during the week of Nov.
 17. Approximately a month later, during the week of Dec.
 15, Giuliani’s name was mentioned only 13 times.